hwgilbert16/scholarsome/README.md

 ## Getting started

 Scholarsome runs within a Docker container for production uses.
-For production uses, we use Docker Compose to orchestrate database connections.
+We recommend the use of our implementation of Docker Compose to orchestrate database connections.

 Before starting installation, be sure that Docker is installed on the system that you will be running Scholarsome within.
 Downloads for Docker can be found below if you do not already have it installed.